Engee documentation

 PyCall is built into Engee by default, you do not need to install or import it.

-• Оборачивание кода на Python строковым литералом py"""…""", основанном на пакете PyCall.
-This literal executes the string as Python program code, returning no value and executing the passed code.
+• Wrapping Python code with the string literal py"""…""" based on the PyCall package.
+This literal executes a string as Python program code, without returning a value and executing the passed code.

-• Wrapping Python code with the string literal py"…", based on PyCall.
+• Wrapping Python code with the string literal py"…" based on PyCall.
 This literal takes a string as an argument and executes it as a Python expression.

-• Usage of the commands pyimport, pyeval, pycall, @pycall, pybuiltin, @pywith, @pyinclude, @pysym, @pydef.
+• Using the commands pyimport, pyeval', `pycall, @pycall, pybuiltin, @pywith, @pyinclude, @pysym, `@pydef'.

-Let’s look at these methods with examples.
+Let’s look at these methods using examples.

 """